janschill/cern-solid-code-investigation/README.md

 - [Storing and Querying Evolving Knowledge Graphs on the Web](https://phd.rubensworks.net/)

 Test if this PR is being checked by the GitHub Action Spellcheck, or not?
 A couple of misspelled words: Afrikka, cofffee, schooll, weekent.
+Let's test this again.